MHShetty/notifier_plugin/README.md

 #### HttpNotifier({@required String url, HttpRequestType requestType, Map<String, String> headers, String body, Encoding encoding, dynamic initialVal, bool syncOnCreate=true, Function(dynamic) parseResponse, Iterable\<Notifier> attachNotifiers, Iterable\<Notifier> listenToNotifiers, Iterable\<Notifier> mergeNotifiers, Iterable\<Function> initialListeners, bool Function(Error) removeListenerOnError})

 **url**: The url to which the HttpRequest needs to be performed. (needs to be a valid url/perhaps satisfy the regex used internally)

 **requestType**: The requestType determines the type of http request to be perfomed while the `sync()` method is called. (cannot be set to null)

 **headers**: The headers to be passed while performing an Http Request, through the HttpNotifier.

 **body**: The body to be passed while performing an Http Request that supports passing a body.
 (Trying to set/get body for an HttpRequestType that does not support holding a body leads to the failure of one of the assert statement)

 **encoding**: The encoding of the body to be passed.
 The rules for setting/getting a body applies to this parameter (encoding)

 **syncOnCreate**: A bool value that decides whether the `sync` method should be through the constructor.

 **parseResponse**:  A function that can be used to parse the response value, before it gets passed to all the listeners.

-Almost the above parameters can be retrieved/modified at a later stage, unless specified. (body and encoding are dependent on the type of HttpRequestType set)
+Almost the above parameters (for HttpNotifier) can be retrieved/modified at a later stage, unless specified. (body and encoding are dependent on the type of HttpRequestType set)
+These values are then persistently stored within the HttpNotifier, so if we try to sync,

 #### Copy Constructor (By cloning): Notifier.from(Notifier)